Reliable and accurate characterisation of photovoltaic devices

-Take full control of your solar cell measurements with the system's easy-to-use PC software - no programming knowledge necessary!
+Take control of your solar cell measurements - no programming knowledge necessary

-The system is available with either manual or automatic pixel switching (if you are using one of Ossila's substrate systems), or without a test board for use with your own substrate and testing system (or if you already own one of our test boards).
+The system is available with either manual or automatic pixel switching (if you are using one of Ossila's substrate systems), or without a test board for use with your own substrate and testing system or if you already own one of our test boards.
+Please refer to the table under the specifications tab if you are not sure which model you should choose.
 This system is covered by our FREE 2-year warranty.

-Calculates Device Properties - The PC software (included with the system) automatically calculates key properties of solar cells from the measured I-V curves.
-These properties include: the power conversion efficiency (PCE), fill factor (FF), short-circuit current density (Jsc), open-circuit voltage (Voc), shunt resistance (Rsh), and series resistance (Rs).
+The included PC software automatically calculates key properties of solar cells from the measured I-V curves.
+These properties include: the power conversion efficiency (PCE), fill factor (FF), short-circuit current density (Jsc), open-circuit voltage (Voc), maximum power (Pmax), shunt resistance (Rsh), and series resistance (Rs).

-Wide Measurement Range - The built-in source measure unit is capable of delivering voltages between -10 V and +10 V, with a maximum resolution of 333 μV, and measuring currents from as low as ±10 nA up to ±150 mA.
+The built-in source measure unit is capable of delivering voltages between -10 V and +10 V, with a maximum resolution of 333 μV, and measuring currents from as low as ±10 nA up to ±200 mA.

 |System Type||No Test Board||Manual||Multiplexer|